ngrx/platform/projects/ngrx.io/content/guide/store/architecture.md

 }
 </code-example>

-We've discussed previously how the above code, using Typescript, provides a lot of benefits over creating Actions using plain JavaScript and object literals or even using classes.
+We've discussed previously how the above code, using TypeScript, provides a lot of benefits over creating Actions using plain JavaScript and object literals or even using classes.
 We can take this one step further though, by using enums.
 Right now our `type` is a string.
 Let's first create an enum like so:

 <code-example header="An ActionTypes enum">
 export enum ActionTypes {